Firat News Agency: Arrest of Maxime Azadi

 On 15 December 2016, French-Turkish ANF journalist Maxime Azadi was arrested in Belgium after Turkey issued an Interpol Red Notice for his arrest.
 The ANF appealed for his immediate release.

 The arrest was condemned by press freedom groups, who said the incident highlighted Turkey's crackdown on press freedoms following the 2016 coup attempt.
 The UK-based NGO Fair Trials described his arrest as Turkish misuse of Interpol's Red Notice system, and the Council of Europe's Platform for the Protection of Journalism and Safety of Journalists released a media freedom alert pertaining to the arrest.

 The European Federation of Journalists released a statement, stating "We are very concerned about this arrest which constitutes a dangerous precedent.
 More than 120 journalists are behind bars in Turkey, where the authorities do not hesitate to abuse anti-terrorist laws to suppress the opposition press.
 Belgium and other European states should not be complicit in the massive purges ordered by the Turkish government.
 Dozens of Turkish and Kurdish journalists exiled in Europe would be in a situation of dramatic insecurity".

 On 23 December that year, Azadi was released on bail, leading the Council of Europe to mark the case resolved, concluding it "was no longer an active threat to media freedom".

+Suppression and restriction

+Fırat has faced legal issues, censorship and suspensions over the years, which often lead to web address changes and the creation of new accounts.
+In 2008 Turkish courts ordered an indefinite suspension of Fırat alongside Özgür Gündem for alleged “propaganda in favour of the Kurdistan Workers Party”, and again in 2009, with the blocks being lifted in 2014 after a successful appeal to the Istanbul Duty Heavy.Penal Court, with ANF's lawyer Ramazan Demir quoted at the cession of the case that "the illegality and arbitrariness that has continued for years has thus come to an end," however with the breakdown of the ceasefire and peace negotiations in 2015 the blocks were once again instated when The Ankara Gölbaşı Penal Court of Peace ruled to block 96 websites and 23 Twitter accounts under the premise they were spreading propaganda for the PKK, Islamic State, and the Revolutionary People's Liberation Party/Front.
+In April of 2025 ANF and its journalists had their Twitter accounts suspended as part of a larger ban wave against journalists in response to a court ruling.
+Journalist Ruşen Takva, whose accounts have reportedly been repredly suspended for his work, offered his opinion that “the government doesn't want any dissenting voices outside of its official narrative, outside of what it says, outside of its propaganda … They don’t want any dissenting voices in this propaganda war,” by September of the same year ANF was once again blocked from access under the domain name anf-news.com by the Ankara 5th Magistrates' Court on the grounds of 'protecting national security and the public order'.